Gears for Makers | Learn How to Make a Gear

 Location: Evolvent Design machine shop and design studio in Ventura, CA

-Limited capacity: Very few seats remain!
+Limited capacity: 5 seats remaining!

 Real, Hands-On Machining